 Incentives for inbound investment

 The Malta Enterprise Act and other related legislation provide a comprehensive package of incentives for inbound investment.
 These incentives are reserved for enterprises carrying on certain activities in Malta, mainly manufacturing activities.
-The focus is on high-value-added activities, and approval of a project’s eligibility for benefits by the Malta Enterprise may be required.
+The focus is on high-value-added activities, and approval of a project’s eligibility for benefits by Malta Enterprise may be required.
 In general, eligibility does not depend on whether the company produces for the local or export markets.
 The main tax incentives include the following:

 - Enterprises carrying out qualifying activities, which mainly include manufacturing activities, qualify for investment tax credits whereby a percentage of qualifying expenditures are off-set against the tax charge (not against taxable income).
 The Investment Aid (July 2014) Regulations, 2014 (the 'Regulations') were issued on 24 October 2014, and guidelines in this regard have been published by Malta Enterprise.
 Such guidelines form the basis of the investment aid scheme that is in force until 31 December 2020.
 The Regulations apply to qualifying undertakings, which may benefit from investment tax credits in respect of certain qualifying activities, which are quantified as a percentage of qualifying expenditure incurred in terms of the guidelines.
 The tax credits range between 15% and 35% of the qualifying expenditure for projects commencing before 31 December 2017 and between 10% and 30% for projects commencing between 1 January 2018 and 31 December 2020, depending on the undertaking’s size.
-New updated guidelines are expected to be issued in relation to projects starting after 1st January 2021.
-Also a , as well as a separate scheme related to COVID-19 products is expected to be issued imminently.
+New updated guidelines are expected to be issued in relation to projects starting after 1 January 2021.
+Additionally, a separate scheme related to COVID-19 products is expected to be issued imminently.

 - Certain tax credits and special incentives may be available, subject to certain conditions.
 These tax credits are calculated on the basis of specific expenditures incurred by a company, while the special incentives grant tax exemptions on all or part of the chargeable income in specified circumstances.